OfficeDev/office-js-docs-reference/docs/requirement-sets/outlook/preview-requirement-set/outlook-requirement-set-preview.md

 - You must use the preview version of the Office JavaScript API library from the [Office.js content delivery network (CDN)](https://appsforoffice.microsoft.com/lib/beta/hosted/office.js).
 The [type definition file](https://appsforoffice.microsoft.com/lib/beta/hosted/office.d.ts) for TypeScript compilation and IntelliSense is found at the CDN and [DefinitelyTyped](https://raw.githubusercontent.com/DefinitelyTyped/DefinitelyTyped/master/types/office-js-preview/index.d.ts).
 You can install these types with `npm install --save-dev @types/office-js-preview` (be sure to remove the types for `@types/office-js` if you've previously installed them).

-- You may need to join the [Office Insider program](https://insider.office.com) for access to more recent Office builds in Outlook on Windows and on Mac.
+- You may need to join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join) for access to more recent Office builds in Outlook on Windows and on Mac.

 - You may need to configure the **Targeted release** option on your Microsoft 365 tenant to preview features in Outlook on the web.
 For more information, see the "Targeted release" section of [Set up the Standard or Targeted release options](/microsoft-365/admin/manage/release-options-in-office-365#targeted-release).